WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 BENJAMIN MOORE WHITE DOVE VS CHANTILLY LACE

-While White Dove and Chantilly Lace are both white paint colors – that’s about all they have in common.
+While White Dove and Chantilly Lace are white paint colors – that’s about all they have in common.

 BENJAMIN MOORE WHITE DOVE VS CHANTILLY LACE, BEST WHITE PAINT COLORS DIFFERENCES.
 KYLIE M COLOR EXPERT

 Chantilly Lace is pretty darn white.
 Sure, there are WHITER whites, but as far as BM goes – this is it.
-This means Chantilly Lace sits at the BRIGHT end of the white spectrum, and White Dove sits at the SOFT end.
+This means Chantilly Lace sits at the bright end of the white spectrum, and White Dove sits at the soft end.
 So, while they’re often competing as trim colors, they both offer different looks.

 WHAT’S THE DIFFERENCE BETWEEN WHITE DOVE & CHANTILLY LACE?